danieltpatricio/reactnd-project-myreads/README.md

     │   ├── ListSearch.js # Used for list the books
     │   ├── OptionsSearch.js # used select of shelf book
     │   └── Search.js  # Root of Search page
-    ├── config # configurations globals of app
+    ├── config # configurations GLOBALs of app
     │   ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
-    │   └── Shelfs.js # Array of static and global shelfs of books
+    │   └── Shelfs.js # Array of static and GLOBAL shelfs of books
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
-    ├── index.css # Global styles.
+    ├── index.css # GLOBAL styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.